Try Semrush

 That’s a wrap on our favorite content marketing examples.
 May they get your creative juices running the next time you’re looking for big ideas.

 The success of any content campaign boils down to how well you know your audience.
 So, start by building user personas for each channel if you haven’t already done so.
-Then, brainstorm new content ideas.
+Then, use these insights to find content ideas and brainstorm new topics that resonate with your target audience.

 Check out our Digital Content Strategy Template to document your research.